-In a prior life, I was involved with M&A work in the oil industry for ConocoPhillips, and I saw many substantial deals at least get narrowed down to the final few buyers simply based on eight times net cashflow.
+In a prior life, I was involved with mergers and acquisitions work in the oil industry for ConocoPhillips, and I saw many substantial deals at least get narrowed down to the final few buyers simply based on eight times net cashflow.
 This seemed to be an industry standard unless there were unusual circumstances involved.
 Don’t get me wrong, management required a thorough discounted cashflow analysis before final approval (no need to sell your oil stocks!), but there was some validity to using rules of thumb.
 I mentioned above that there are three widely used methods for valuing privately held companies—the asset, income and market approaches.
 Let’s look at the income approach in more detail.

 Income Approach Theory and Future Income

 The theory behind the income approach is that an investment is worth the value of the expected future income discounted back to the present at a rate appropriate to the riskiness of the investment.
 Discounting is the process of determining the present value of a future stream of income.
 For privately held businesses these discount rates are frequently in the 20-30% range to account for the inherent uncertainty associated with future income streams of private companies.